ygtefeyilmaz/2001220HMSproject/README.md

 # 2001220HMSproject
-Tested on P40 Pro EMUI Version: 10.1.0
+Tested on Huawei P40 Pro EMUI Version: 10.1.0 (Cloud Debugging)

 https://user-images.githubusercontent.com/118084481/212550097-e712ce72-b741-4f80-965f-3a6eea849754.mp4

+I suggest you to run the app in HMS cloud debugging instead of emulator.

 [UPDATE] I changed the app's name after i took the recording.
 At first i thought we just need to change the login page label but when i read the assignment paper again i realized we have to make the app's name our student id so i changed it to 2001220 and pushed the new code.